socialvibe/truex-roku-integrations/DOCS.md

 TrueX will provide a Roku `TruexLibrary` component library that can be loaded into the app.
-This library will offer a component, `TruexAdRenderer`, that will need to be instantiated, initialized and given certain commands (described below in Section 4) by the channel code.
+This library will offer a component, `TruexAdRenderer`, that will need to be instantiated, initialized and given certain commands (described below in [TruexAdRenderer Input Events](#truexadrenderer-input-events)) by the channel code.

 At this point, the renderer code will take on the responsibility of